 - Coverage: As there isn’t one company to fit everyone’s needs, we evaluated companies by the amount of coverage options and add-ons available.

 - Confidence: It is extremely important for insurance companies to fulfill customers’ claims.
-Companies with sound financial strength will not have issues paying out claims, regardless of the amount.
-However, companies with weak financial strength might not be able to pay out claims.
+Companies with a history of sound financial strength may be less likely to have issues paying out claims.
 We measured this using AM Best’s ratings, which specializes in assessing the financial strength of insurance companies.

 - Customer Experience: The amount of complaints a company receives is an indicator of the overall customer experience as it expresses dissatisfaction.
 We have based this measure on the NAIC National Complaint Index.